SecondSonConsulting/Baseline/README.md

 1. If Installomator labels are defined in the mobile configuration profile, then the latest version of Installomator is installed.
 1. The latest version of SwiftDialog is installed.
 1. Baseline then waits until an active end user is logged in on the device.
-    1. This process does not have a timeout, it will continue to wait until a user has logged into the device.
+    1. This process does not have a timeout and will continue to wait until a user has logged into the device.
-1. Once a valid user is identified, a SwiftDialog list is drawn showing a list of all items to be processed.
-This list will be dynamically updated as items are processed.
+1. When a valid user is identified a SwiftDialog progress list will show each item as its processed.
 1. Installomator is used to process any labels defined in the configuration profile
 1. Any scripts defined in the configuration profile are run.
-    1. At this time, only 1 script argument is supported but support for unlimited arguments should be coming in a future version.
 1. Any packages defined in the configuration profile are run.
-MD5 and/or TeamID verification are supported to validate scripts.
-1. If a custom SwiftDialog icon has been added (probably by virtue of a PKG or script processed by Baseline), Baseline will re-install SwiftDialog in order to apply the custom branding icon.
+1. If a custom app icon has been configured for SwiftDialog, then it will be reinstalled in order to pickup this icon.
-1. Baseline deletes he LaunchDaemon, so that it is not loaded again after a restart.
+1. Baseline deletes the LaunchDaemon, so that it is not loaded again after a restart.
-1. `/usr/local/Baseline` is deleted
+1. The entire directory `/usr/local/Baseline` is deleted.
 1. The user is presented with a simple message indicating whether everything went smoothly or if there were errors.
-This message has a 30 second timer.
+This message has a timer (default 30 seconds for success, 5 minutes if any items had an error.)
-1. After the 30 second timer, or if the "escape" key combination is used, the device forcibly restarts via `shutdown -r now`
+1. After the timer the device forcibly restarts via `shutdown -r now`

 ### Additional Info

-Baseline uses built in SwiftDialog features to prevent user access during the setup process.
+Baseline uses the `--blurscreen` SwiftDialog feature to prevent user access during the setup process.
 There is an optional "escape" key to close the Dialog windows using `CMD+]`.
 Using this escape key does not stop Baseline from running, it simply closes the Dialog window.

 ## How to Initiate it
-Baseline was designed to be run in a multitude of ways:
+Baseline was designed to be run in any way you may need:
-- Install the package during automated device enrollment or via any trigger you see fit
+- Install the package during automated device enrollment or any other trigger you see fit
 - Guide your users to run the package via Self-Service
 - Run it manually like any other package